tensorflow/docs/site/en/api_docs/python/tf/keras/applications/VGG19.md

 The default input size for this model is 224x224.

-Caution: Be sure to properly pre-process your inputs to the application.
+Note: each Keras Application expects a specific kind of input preprocessing.
-Please see <a href="../../../tf/keras/applications/vgg19/preprocess_input.md"><code>applications.vgg19.preprocess_input</code></a> for an example.
+For VGG19, call <a href="../../../tf/keras/applications/vgg19/preprocess_input.md"><code>tf.keras.applications.vgg19.preprocess_input</code></a> on your inputs before passing them to the model.

 <!-- Tabular view -->
  <table class="responsive fixed orange">